+Windows, external doors and joinery

+Repair category 2

+Notes The windows are original.

-Windows, external doors and joinery Repair category 2 Notes Windows are of an age and style where a degree of ongoing maintenance should be anticipated to sealed units and opening mechanisms.
-The aluminium double glazed units will require above average maintenance and eventual replacement.
+Windows are of an age and style where a degree of ongoing maintenance should be anticipated to sealed units and opening mechanisms.

 External decorations

 Repair category 1

 Notes Paint finished and decorated external surfaces will require redecoration on a regular basis.